 Chelsea began working with us as a Licensed Veterinary Technician in 2016.
 She grew up in Wisconsin, and moved to Alaska in 2010.
 In 2011, she moved to Colorado.
 She went to Front Range Community College and received her Associates of Applied Science in Veterinary Technology Degree in July of 2015.
-She then moved to Michigan and lives in Grayling with her husband- Scott, two children- Gabriel and Riley, four dogs- Duke, Zeus, Margie, and Annie, and one cat- Toby.
+She then moved to Michigan and lives in Roscommon.
+Chelsea has two children- Gabriel and Riley, three dogs- Zeus, Margie, and Luna, and two cats- Toby and Tommy.
 Chelsea became a Licensed Veterinary Technician in Michigan in April of 2016.
 She works full time, primarily at our Roscommon location.
 In her free time, Chelsea enjoys doing outdoor activities and spending time with her family.

 Sherri Sweet joined the team in 2000.
 Although I have worked at both Grayling Hospital for Animals and Roscommon Veterinary Clinic I presently work primarily at Roscommon.
 I am certified as an Approved Veterinary Assistant through the National Association of Veterinary Technicians in America and I am certified as a Veterinary Dental Technician through the American Society of Veterinary Dental Technicians.
 I enjoy spending time with my dog, Winston and my horse, Brighad.